kevin-allen/dataScienceNeuro/installation.md

 ## Windows operating system

-I would recommend using `Anaconda` to install Python on your Windows computer.
+I recommend using `Anaconda` to install Python on your Windows computer.

 ### Install Anaconda